Derceta, a Fish. Semiramis a Doue.

 Nor where the roomy Stygian City stands;

-Or that dire Palace where black Dis
+Or that dire Palace where black Dis52 commands.

 A thousand entries to this Citie guide: